The Kid Who Couldn't Miss: Reaction

 After years of controversy over Bishop's record, mainly because very few of his claimed victories were witnessed by anyone else or could be confirmed from surviving German records, the show led to an inquiry by the Canadian government in 1985.
 The Standing Senate Committee on Social Affairs, Science and Technology discredited the documentary, saying it was an unfair and inaccurate portrayal of Bishop.
 The NFB's Commissioner, François N. Macerola, was called before the committee, but refused to accede to their demands that he withdraw the film from circulation.

 3,000 letters were sent criticizing the movie.

 Canadian veterans' groups were outraged by the insinuation, and Cowan received many irate letters, "He got inundated by thousands of furious letters, rumblings in the Senate subcommittee on Veterans' Affairs, and demands that the government cut off funding to the NFB."

 Cowan and NFB commissioner François N. Macerola appeared before the Senate of Canada in 1985.
 Members of the senate criticized the film as damaging to Canada's national image and pride by having documentary and drama combined.
 Macerola refused to withdraw the film, but his recommendation to have the film labeled as a docudrama was accepted.
 The Senate made another inquiry into the film in 1986.

 Minister of Communications Flora MacDonald told Macerola "Get rid of the problem.
 I'm fed up with it." in 1987.
 Clifford Chadderton, president of The War Amps, wanted the film to be re-edited, but accepted Macerola's compromise to create another film.

 Chadderton created the film The Billy Bishop Controversy to counter the bias he and other veterans perceived in the NFB film.
 Released in 1986, it attempts to demonstrate that Cowan and the NFB did not properly research the historical records, and reached faulty conclusions about Bishop.
-The Kid Who Couldn't Miss also led Chicago native, and Bishop fan, Albert Lowe to create a website (www.billybishop.net) devoted to the fighter pilot.
+The Kid Who Couldn't Miss also led Chicago native, and Bishop fan, Albert Lowe to create a website (www.billybishop.net, now defunct) devoted to the fighter pilot.
 Lowe complained about the characterization of Bishop in the film, and commented that "That year Mr. Paul Cowan, with $514,007.00 of Canadian Taxpayer's money, did one of the foulest deeds possible without committing some form of violence."